 Cobras Stumble Into the New Millennium

-At the end of the decade, Ford pushed a new edge design for its line of Mustangs, including the SVT Cobra.
+At the end of the decade, Ford pushed its New Edge design for the Mustang line-up, including the SVT Cobra.
 Initially, this was mostly a body upgrade with little interior changes, though models through 2004 did feature a new suspension and fuel system.

 The ’99 Cobra Mustang was actually only sold until August 6, 1999, when Ford recalled all 8,095 units sold.
 The Cobra wasn’t reaching the horsepower promised and led the SVT line to be halted until a 2001 return.
 While redesigning the ’99 SVT, Ford pushed ahead with its 2000 R model and created 300 cars with a 385 hp V8.
 2001 returned with 7,251 cars.